Marine Insurance

 3. Previous insurance claims made

-4. If other insurance companies or companies have refused to provide cover under standard terms or ceased to provide coverage.
+4. If other insurance companies or companies have refused to provide coverage under standard terms or ceased to provide coverage.

-Other reasons when the marine transit insurance coverage will be terminated for goods in transit include the following:
+Other reasons why the marine transit insurance coverage will be terminated for goods in transit include the following:

 1. Unreasonable packaging, preparation, or protection of the goods.